Patricia-Yep/Using-SQL-Server-to-analyze-North-American-Trade-Data/README.md

 ## Cleaning

-The original data was trade data for November 2024.
+The original data was North American trade data for the month of November 2024.
+The data was published from the Bureau of Transportation in the USA.
 Much of the original table used letters or numeric notations and you had to refer to a table to find what the abbreviations represented.
 I used a template table to replace the abbreviations with the actual data so it would be easier to understand.

 <img width="473" height="215" alt="image" src="https://github.com/user-attachments/assets/a7e06155-62f5-49a2-920e-a62f661ba90d" />
 <img width="482" height="103" alt="image" src="https://github.com/user-attachments/assets/c8625c92-a340-48c4-8be1-77ec571e8e95" />

 I also changed the column names so they better reprsent what the contents of the column.

 <img width="478" height="76" alt="image" src="https://github.com/user-attachments/assets/1c07883b-1dec-416c-801a-84fcdc20264f" />

 ##Analysis